 You will need frequent blood tests to check your liver function.
 Your blood pressure may also need to be checked often.

-A child using this medicine may need frequent eye exams.
+A child using this medicine may need frequent eye exams to check for cataracts.

 Store at room temperature away from moisture and heat.
 Keep each tablet in its daily blister strip until you are ready to take your dose.

 Take the medicine as soon as you can, but skip the missed dose if you are more than 6 hours late for the dose.
 Do not take two doses at one time.

 Be sure to take a missed dose with a food that contains fat.